OpenStackCookbook/vagrant-openstack/README.md

 - Vagrant (recommended 1.8+)
 - VirtualBox 4.3+ (Tested on VirtualBox 5.1)
 - Git (to check out this environment)
+- NFSD enabled on Mac and Linux environments to allow guest /vagrant access

 # Instructions
 ```